River Stour, Kent

 The Stour has Kent's second largest catchment area (the River Medway having the largest).
 The lower part of the river is tidal; its original mouth was on the Wantsum Channel, an important sea route in medieval times.
 The river has three major tributaries, and many minor ones.
-For much of its length, it flows in a generally south-west to north-east direction.
+For much of its length, it flows in generally northeast.

 The historic city of Canterbury is situated on the river, as are the former Cinque Port of Sandwich and the railway town of Ashford.
 The route of the Stour Valley Walk follows the river.